-> 2. With ribbon facedown, adhere a piece of double-stick tape to the center of each ribbon.
+2. Lay ribbon facedown.
+Adhere a piece of double-stick tape to the center of each ribbon.
 Fold ends to the center and press to adhere, forming two loops.
 Tape ends of center loop together.
 For the bottom layer, cut a piece of ribbon slightly longer than the longest looped piece, and notch the ends.

-> 3. Stack the looped ribbons on top of the bottom layer from longest to shortest.
+3. Stack the looped ribbons on top of the bottom layer from longest to shortest.
 Adhere the centers with double-stick tape.

-> 4. Center the bow on the package.
-Thread a long ribbon through the center loop and wrap it around the package, securing the bow using tape.
+4. Center the bow on the package.
+Thread a long ribbon through the center loop and wrap it around the package, securing it at the back using tape.

-> 1. Wrap the ribbon around your palm eight to 10 times.
+1. Wrap the ribbon around your palm 8 to 10 times.

-> 2. Hold the wrapped ribbon between your thumb and fingers, and use scissors to notch the ribbon at the center point on each side, cutting through every layer.
+2. Hold the wrapped ribbon between your thumb and fingers, and use scissors to notch the ribbon at the center point on each side, cutting through every layer.
 If your ribbon is too thick to cut all the layers at once, cut half at a time.

 3. Wrap florist's wire around the ribbon in the notches.
 Twist the wire tightly and trim the ends.